StarRocks/starrocks/docs/reference/System_variable.md

 * sql_dialect  (v3.0 and later)

   The SQL dialect that is used.
 For example, you can run the `set sql_dialect = 'trino';` command to set the SQL dialect to Trino, so you can use Trino-specific SQL syntax and functions in your queries.

+  > **NOTICE**
+  >
+  > After you use `sql_dialect` to specify a SQL dialect, identifiers are not case-sensitive by default.
+In this situation, when you query tables in StarRocks, you must make sure that the identifiers in your queries are in lower case.
+If you use uppercase identifiers, your queries will fail.

 * io_tasks_per_scan_operator (v3.0 and later)